J. C. Harrington Award in Historical Archaeology

 As the field of historical archaeology continues to expand, it is becoming increasingly important to develop archaeological practices that foster diversity in research objectives, perspectives, and participation.
 GMAC recognizes that diversity is multi-dimensional and thus “inclusive of race, ethnicity, gender, sexual orientation, abilities, and socio-economic background.”
 In an effort to recognize those who have shown a commitment to diversity in historical archaeology, the Diversity Field School Award recognizes field schools that demonstrate diversity in the broadest sense of the term.

-Awardees will be selected by a panel of GMAC members, announced at the 57th Conference on Historical and Underwater Archaeology, January 3-6, 2024 in Oakland, California and presented with a certificate.
+Awardees will be selected by a panel of GMAC members, announced at the 58th Conference on Historical and Underwater Archaeology, January 8-11, 2025 in New Orleans, Louisiana and presented with a certificate.
 First, second, and third place winners will be chosen.
 First place winners will be featured on the GMAC webpage of the SHA website, and there will be an opportunity to post visual materials such as photo(s) or a link to a short video (your video must be hosted on a different platform such as YouTube or Vimeo), a description of the field school, and any registration materials.

 In addition, publishers that exhibit books at the SHA/ACUA annual conference provide a selection of books to help recognize the winner of the competition.